 If I let ‘publication’ be the sole purpose of my writing, if I expect ‘fame’ or ‘fortune’ from my stories, I will be disappointed soon and stop writing.
 But if I focus solely on my right to write, there will be no writer’s blocks.
-If I expect no fruit from action, there will be no disappointment from rejections.
+If I expect no fruit from my actions, there will be no disappointment from rejections.
 If I simply do my best without expectations, happiness will be mine.

-So as my query letter for ‘The Fate of a Moth’ hits some inboxes, I’ll be busy revising my second novel, and finishing the third one.
+So as my query letter for ‘The Fate of a Moth’ hits some inboxes, I’ll be busy revising my second novel and finishing the third one.

-Spring is about to say good bye, leaving behind green trees and golden wheat fields outside my window.
+Spring is about to say goodbye, leaving behind green trees and golden wheat fields outside my window.
 The sky is clear blue and the clouds are white; the thunderstorm last night must have washed them clean.
 I find it hard to imagine there’s another storm, even a severe one, brewing somewhere, beyond these trees and wheat fields.

 But now is the time for birdsongs, and their perfect taal with the music from my keystrokes—both telling stories of their own.